“It was clear that art and beauty were among those necessary things we had to provide in an emergency.” -Roger W. Lowther, author of Aroma of Beauty

 Great is our Lord and mighty in power; his understanding has no limit.”

 “Heals the Brokenhearted,” from Stars and Desert Series, Misako OBA, Encaustic Mixed Media on wood panel with black floater frame.
-9x9x1 inch (approx. 23×23 cm)
+9x9x1 inch (approx. 23x23x2.5cm)

 “Rising Higher with Him” from Stars and Desert Series, Misako OBA, 2021.

 My art includes layers of memories, thoughts, dreams, paths, illusions, and disillusions.
-I also layer timeless Bible verses and modern computer-programming languages (code) from our time that are astronomical calculation algorithms, which correlate with the stars, desert, universe/planets, and our lives.
-These codes and text abstractly appear in my paintings.
+I abstractly integrate ancient but timeless Bible verses and contemporary computer-programming languages (code) that correlate with the stars.

-However, I try not to illustrate my findings or verses in a literal sense.
-I include the soul and essence in my artwork and would like to give the audience the opportunity to feel something, ponder and discover their own way.
+However, I try not to illustrate my findings or verses in a literal sense, but include the soul and essence in my artwork so that the audience would have the opportunity to feel something, ponder, and discover their own way.

 “Rising Higher with Him” (detail), Misako Oba